Euphorinae

 The Euphorinae are a large subfamily of Braconidae parasitoid wasps.
 Some species have been used for biological pest control.
 They are sister group to the Meteorinae.

+There are over 1270 species of Euphorinae.

 Description and distribution

 Euphorines are small, usually dark colored wasps.
 They are non-cyclostomes.
 Euphorines are found worldwide.

 Biology

 Euphorines are solitary or rarely gregarious koinobiont endoparasitoids.
 Unlike most other parasitoid wasps, Euphorinae have a broad host range and attack adult insects or nymphs of hemimetabolous insects.